harryhjsh/autoscope.nvim/README.md

 Once a list of workspace packages has been gathered, the plugin takes the path of a file and detects which worksace package it's in.

 You can probably use this for other stuff (including populating `cwd` for your own/other custom pickers), but the built-in functionality is to pass this directory to the `cwd` of some builtin Telescope pickers.

+It is important (to me, for some reason) that none of this mutates nvim's `cwd`, so other things that rely on that (including unwrapped builtin telescope pickers) aren't affected.

 ### Wrapped builtin pickers
 * `find_files`